jamesETsmith/jamesetsmith.github.io/resume_typst/modules_en/professional.typ

 #cvSection("Professional Experience")

 #cvEntry(
-  title: [HPC Software Engineer],
+  title: [Director of HPC Engineering],
   society: [Qognitive Inc.],
   logo: "",
   date:[Jan.
 2024-Present],
   location: [New York, NY],
   description: list(
-    [Developed and implemented novel machine learning algorithms in Python, C++, and PyTorch for Qognitive's propriety SaaS product.], [Ported over existing models to PyTorch and optimized implementation for performance on GPUs yielding in a 10x speedup for several of our models.], [Team leader for collaboration with IBM's Quantum Computing team.
-Worked alongside their research team to deploy our models on their quantum hardware and develop new models achitectures to improve efficiency on their hardware.],
+    [Team leader for collaboration with IBM's Quantum Computing team.
+Worked alongside their research team to deploy our models on their quantum hardware and develop new model architectures to improve efficiency on their hardware.], [Lead developer for our open-source C++/Python project fast-pauli, which provides high-performance primitives for simulating Pauli-based quantum circuits.], [Developed and implemented novel machine learning algorithms in Python, C++, and PyTorch for Qognitive's propriety SaaS product.], [Ported over existing models to PyTorch and optimized implementation for performance on GPUs yielding in a 10x speedup for several of our models.], [Contributed to the LLVM open source project by implementing std::ranges::iota (part of C++23 standard) in libc++, LLVM's version of the C++ standard library.]
-    // [Extended existing models to handle time series data for weather and financian modeling.], [Primary maintainer for our open-source C++/Python project fast-pauli, which provides high-performance primitives for simulating Pauli-based quantum circuits.]
-    ,
-    [Contributed to the LLVM open source project by implementing std::ranges::iota (part of C++23 standard) in libc++, LLVM's version of the C++ standard library.]
   ),
   tags: ("C++", "C++23", "Python","PyTorch", "Machine Learning", "Quantum Computing", "Numerical Linear Algebra", "Linux")